 Most hedge fund managers maintain some sort of anti-money laundering programme, although they are not currently required to do so.
-However, in 2013 the Financial Crimes Enforcement Network indicated that it was working with the SEC on the development of rule proposals that would impose anti-money laundering and suspicious activity reporting requirements on investment advisers.

 In addition, the anti-fraud rules of the Advisers Act apply to all US advisers, regardless of registration status (see Question 24).